FusedVR/VRStreaming/README.md

 - **GetAccount()** : returns the currently active Blockchain account
 - **Signature(string message)** : returns the signed hash of the input message
 - **SendTransaction(string to, string value)** : returns the transaction hash for the ethereum transaction that will send *value* ethereum to the *to* address from the active web wallet account
+- **RegisterContract(string contractAddres , string abi)** : registers the smart contract address with an associated abi on the clients.
+This enables the client to make calls to the Smart Contract instead of the server bundling the request into the data field of the SendTransaction
+- **RunTransaction(string contractAddress, string functionName, string[] args)** : runs the smart contract transaction on the client.
+If it is a read-only transaction, the client will return the value from the blockchain i.e. name / symbol. if the function requires writting to the blockchain, then the client will return a transaction hash.

 Once any of these methods has been called, the data will be sent over each Client's Data Channel to be processed on the client.
 If the Client supports the Web Wallet, then the message will be processed and returned back to the server.
-From Unity, you can listen from the return values on the BlockchainData.CryptoEvent event handler, which will return the event name and the result depending on which method was called.
+From Unity, you can listen from the return values on the **BlockchainData.CryptoEvent** event handler, which will return the event name and the result depending on which method was called.
+Please refer to the Blockchain Testing sample below for instructions on how to use the functionality.

 ## How To Use